-- Tuesday to Friday: compulsory home readings, quiz, short magistral class, video watching, team work, class presentation and discussion.
+Tuesday to Friday: compulsory home readings, quiz, short class, video watching, team work, class presentation and discussion.

-- Compulsory home readings, quiz, short magistral class, video watching, team work, class presentation and discussion.
+Compulsory home readings, quiz, short class, video watching, team work, class presentation and discussion

-From day 2 to day 12 of the course: 11 closed-answer quizzes at the beginning of each class, based on the compulsory readings in preparation to the class.
-[Contributing to 50% of the final mark]
+From day 2 to day 13 of the course: 5-6 team-based closed-answer quizzes, based on the compulsory readings in preparation to the class.
+[Contributing to 35% of the final mark].

-From day 2 to day 12 of the course: 11 video presentations –depending on the size of the team and the number of enrolled students, it is likely that each team will present more than once in class.
-[Contributing to 25% of the final mark]
+From day 2 to day 12 of the course: group video presentations –depending on the size of the team and the number of enrolled students, each team will present once in class.
+[Contributing to 15% of the final mark].

-It is expected by the end of the class on day 12 (Tuesday of week 3) the student performance will have been completely evaluated and communicated
+By the end of the class on day 13 (Wednesday of week 3), it is expected the student evaluation will have been completely evaluated and communicated.